 - An ability to communicate effectively;

-- Have knowledge of contemporary issues; and an ability to use techniques, skills and modern engineering tools necessary for engineering practice.
+- An ability to use techniques, skills and modern engineering tools necessary for engineering practice.

 The BSChE degree program is designed to provide students with comprehensive training in chemical engineering fundamentals.
 This degree program is accredited by the Engineering Accreditation Commission of ABET.
 Program objectives are stated in the overview.
 The BSChE degree requires satisfactory completion of a minimum of 126 units as indicated in Table 1.
 From the courses listed in Table 1, the humanities and social sciences courses (except Engr 450X courses) may be taken pass/fail.
 A sample year-by-year BSChE curriculum is shown in Table 2.

 The program of study consists of 26 units of physical and biological sciences (i.e., biology, chemistry and physics); 21 units of mathematics and engineering computing; 40 units of core chemical engineering courses; 21 units of humanities, social sciences and technical writing; and 18 units of chemical engineering electives.
 The chemical engineering electives permit students to tailor their studies toward specific goals such as obtaining more depth in a chemical engineering subdiscipline (e.g., materials) or increasing breadth by choosing courses from different subdisciplines.
 Some of these 18 units may be taken in other engineering departments or in the natural sciences or physical sciences.
 Students in collaboration with their advisers design a course of study (subject to certain requirements) for the chemical engineering electives.